-- Provide all services in a manner that demonstrates the utmost respect for the humanity and dignity of each person served; - Provide competent, caring service/support to each individual consistent with the goals in the person-centered plan; - Communicate with persons served in a manner that is respectful and best helps them understand the information being presented; - Protect all persons served from abuse, neglect, humiliation, or exploitation; - Provide the individuals served with the information they need to make informed decisions about their services; - Advocate for the rights of persons served; - Protect the confidentiality of all information related to persons served - Recommend only those services/treatments considered to be beneficial to the individual;
+- Provide all services in a manner that demonstrates the utmost respect for the humanity and dignity of each person served; - Provide competent, caring service/support to each individual consistent with the goals in the person-centered plan; - Communicate with persons served in a manner that is respectful and best helps them understand the information being presented; - Protect all persons served from abuse, neglect, humiliation, or exploitation; - Provide the individuals served with the information they need to make informed decisions about their services; - Advocate for the rights of persons served; - Protect the confidentiality of all information related to persons served - Recommend only those services/treatments considered to be beneficial to the individual: - Document honestly and accurately all services provided and bill responsible payers only for services provided;

-- Document honestly and accurately all services provided and bill responsible payers only for services provided; - Maintain and continuously improve levels of professional competence in order to provide the highest quality of services; - Operate within the scope of their professional practice - Observe professional boundaries that are conducive to therapeutic or collegial relationships - Comply with all local, state, and federal rules/regulations/laws governing the service provided - Conduct business in a manner that is not wasteful, fraudulent, abusive or may be considered wrongdoing - Market services in an ethical manner that is not self-serving - Not use human resources for personal gain. - Practice corporate citizenship in communities served. - Not comment on the agency, persons served, or colleagues on any social media platform. - Not use human or material resources for personal gain. - Avoid any personal, business relationship or financial transactions that could reasonably impair objective judgment or effectiveness in service delivery or expose individuals served, families, staff or the company to harm including avoiding conflicts of interest such as - Exchanging gifts, money, or gratuities. - Soliciting or Personal fund-raising while at work - Fund-raising for non-profits is allowable, with permission of the CEO. - Use of personal or real property of individuals served or property owned by the agency - Witnessing non-agency legal documents - Buying or selling goods to individuals served. - Participating in any activities that might be construed as a conflict of interest or use his/her relationship with the agency for personal gain including: - Receiving compensation from organizations in a position to make decisions on referrals to the agency, conduct utilization reviews of services, or monitor the agency; - Receiving compensation from an organization to which the agency makes referrals or monitors services. - Using Agency resources for personal gain.
+- Maintain and continuously improve levels of professional competence in order to provide the highest quality of services; - Operate within the scope of their professional practice - Observe professional boundaries that are conducive to therapeutic or collegial relationships - Not engage in dual relationships with persons served.
+Examples of multiple relationships that shall be avoided include but are not limited to those listed below: - Familial relationships; - Social relationships; - Emotional relationships; - Sexual relationships - Financial relationships; - Supervisory relationships; - o Political relationships; - Administrative relationships; and/or - Legal relationships. - Social media/personal virtual relationships, including online communities. - Comply with all local, state, and federal rules/regulations/laws governing the service provided - Conduct business in a manner that is not wasteful, fraudulent, abusive or may be considered wrongdoing - Market services in an ethical manner that is not self-serving - Not use human resources for personal gain. - Practice corporate citizenship in communities served. - Not comment on the agency, persons served, or colleagues on any social media platform. - Not use human or material resources for personal gain. - Avoid any personal, business relationship or financial transactions that could reasonably impair objective judgment or effectiveness in service delivery or expose individuals served, families, staff or the company to harm including avoiding conflicts of interest such as - Exchanging gifts, money, or gratuities. - Soliciting or Personal fund-raising while at work - Fund-raising for community non-profits is allowable, with permission of the CEO - Use of personal or real property of individuals served or property owned by the agency - Witnessing non-agency legal documents - o Buying or selling goods to individuals served. - Participating in any activities that might be construed as a conflict of interest or use his/her relationship with the agency for personal gain including: - Receiving compensation from organizations in a position to make decisions on referrals to the agency, conduct utilization reviews of services, or monitor the agency; - Receiving compensation from an organization to which the agency makes referrals or monitors services.

+Using Agency resources for personal gain.